 We do not need access to the 3D assemblies.
 We just need a complete presentation how the parts go together.
 Any access to the native assembly should only be for change.

 Here is a comment from a MSME PE forced to used MBE:

 "The big problem is, any failure will be blamed on the responsible engineers and not an unworkable system.
 MBE is already being backstopped by drawings in many organizations that are forced to use MBE, but the drawings are frequently not in the release control process because they are not the "primary" data driving fabrication.
 A fine mess.."

 Could we implement something like the ADCN today?

-Of course, we could, we just use the drawing as the
+Of course, we could, we just use the 3D Model and

 authority again.
 Using the 3D model, as we did in the beginning of the